 should the need arise.

-- “The Life Science and Wunch Hall sites have been cleaned and readied; medical beds are in place, and we have access to many more beds if the need arises.
+- “The Life Science site has been cleaned and readied; medical beds are in place, and we have access to many more beds if the need arises.
 Start-up supplies have been secured; linens and pillows have been donated; and food service and laundry service is being finalized,” said Ritter.

-- Enrollment for Fall Semester has officially opened.
-All returning students and new students are being communicated with via email about the process of enrolling for a future semester via Navigate, an online platform that students can utilize remotely, thus allowing them to get enrolled without coming back to campus.
+- Enrollment for Spring Semester will open on October 19, 2020.
+All returning students and new students will be communicated with via email about the process of enrolling for a future semester via Navigate, an online platform that students can utilize remotely, thus allowing them to get enrolled without coming back to campus.

 In-Person Classes plus Options

-The primary focus for Fall Semester at OJC will be to conduct in-person classes for the majority of the courses offered.
-Alvarez explained that there will be some exceptions.
+The primary focus for Fall Semester at OJC has been to conduct in-person classes for the majority of the courses offered.

-“We are intending to give our students several choices for how they want to take classes this fall.
-There are some courses that will start out being offered as hybrid or hybrid-remote classes.
-Some in-person classes will offer livestreaming for those who don’t want to come to campus.
-For those who want a total online experience, they can take online classes through the Colorado Community College’s CCCOnline.
-We are trying hard to accommodate the various needs and preferences of our student body by offering multiple options,” said Alvarez.
+OJC gave students several choices for how they wanted to take classes this fall.
+There are some courses that started out being offered as hybrid or hybrid-remote classes.
+Some in-person classes were offered livestreaming for those who didn’t want to come to campus.
+For those who wanted a total online experience, they could take online classes through the Colorado Community College’s CCCOnline.
+OJC tried very hard to accommodate the various needs and preferences of our student body by offering multiple options.

-Students are currently being accepted into the College’s residence halls.
-Room assignments in the Residence Halls will allow for double and single occupancy, with cohorts of students grouped together and social distancing measures put in place.
+Students were accepted into the College’s residence halls.
+Room assignments in the Residence Halls allowed for double and single occupancy, with cohorts of students grouped together and social distancing measures put in place.

 On-Campus Requirements for Fall Semester

-- Students, faculty, staff and guests will be required to go through a check-in process each day to have their temperature taken and complete a short health questioner.
-Wristbands will be issued daily to indicate that people have completed the process
+- Students, faculty, staff and guests are required to go through a check-in process each day to have their temperature taken and complete a short health questioner.
+Wristbands are issued daily to indicate that people have completed the process

-- Masks will be required when within 6 feet of others
+- Masks are required when within 6 feet of others

-- Classroom and other gathering places will be re-arranged to accommodate social distancing
+- Classroom and other gathering places have been re-arranged to accommodate social distancing

-- Signage will be placed throughout campus to remind people of handwashing, masks, social distancing and other measures to ensure health and safely
+- Signage is placed throughout campus to remind people of handwashing, masks, social distancing and other measures to ensure health and safely

 To view a full list of frequently asked questions about Fall Semester, go to this link: